sheltermanager/asm3/src/static/pages/manual/_sources/people.txt

 panel.

 It is best to include both the area name and postal/zipcode in the box (eg:
 Rotherham S60).
-You can then use the find owner screen to enter the name of an area you want to check by postcode or name and you will receive a list of homecheckers who cover that area.
+You can then use the find person screen to enter the name of an area you want to check by postcode or name and you will receive a list of homecheckers who cover that area.